Breaking Up With Someone

 Try something new.
 Sometimes it’s helpful to make a fresh start by trying something different.
 There might be a class you’ve always wanted to take—like drama, art or yoga—or you might want to start playing sport.

 Look after yourself.
 This might be a difficult time, and it’s important that you look after yourself.
 Eating a healthy diet and staying physically active can be helpful.
 It might also help to treat yourself to something special.
 Do something that you enjoy.
-If you’re a little lost on how to cope, check out our Developing Coping Strategies article.

 Try to stay positive.
 Think about your achievements, your friends, things you enjoy and the good people in your life, and the positive things they have said about you.
 Try thinking of potential doors that have opened since the closing of your relationship.
 Do things that help you feel empowered as an independent person.
 This can help keep you feeling upbeat.